-A staff orientation session for new employees shall be offered by the Employer no later than October 31 each year.
-This orientation session will be held by November 30 of the same school year.
+Two staff orientation sessions for new employees shall be offered by the Employer.
+An orientation session will be held by November 30th of the same school year with an additional orientation session to be held by April 15th.

 The Employer shall acquaint the new employees with the basic operation of the School District.
 Thirty (30) minutes shall be made available to a representative of the Union.
 The Union shall acquaint employees with the rights and responsibilities set out in the Collective Agreement.